What is Engine Code P0420? How to Fix?

 Test for Catalytic Converter

 A professional scan tool could help you save a lot of time for a CAT diagnosis.
 Start the engine and allow it to get back to its average temperature.
-Pay attention to the dow
+Pay attention to the down

-nstream and upstream oxygen sensor values for bank 1.
+stream and upstream oxygen sensor values for bank 1.

 The downstream O2 sensor must be continuously shifting between a lean and rich condition; however downstream O2 should be more stable, with the tendency towards mixing a less lean mixture.
 If both readings are too close, you could conclude that the CAT is not working correctly.